dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 The `SmUUID` part gets copied to Generic -> SystemUUID.

 We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
-After install follow the [Fixing iServices](/post-install/iservices.md) page on how to find your real MAC Address)
+After install follow the [Fixing iServices](/post-install/iservices.md) page to learn how to find your real MAC Address)

-**Reminder that you want either an invalid serial or valid serial numbers but those not in use, you want to get a message back like: "Invalid Serial" or "Purchase Date not Validated"**
+**Reminder: you want either invalid serial number or a valid but unused serial number.
+You want to get a message back like: "Invalid Serial" or "Purchase Date not Validated"**

 [Apple Check Coverage page](https://checkcoverage.apple.com)